“What are pawpaws?”

 Also known as the American Custard Apple, or Indiana Banana, pawpaws (Asimina triloba) are the largest edible fruit native to North America.
 This fruit was widely eaten and enjoyed by Native Americans back in the day.
 Currently, it can be found growing wild in the US as a shade-loving understory tree.

 Pawpaws are actually very large berries, sometimes growing longer than 6 inches.
 They turn from green to yellow (or brown) when ripe.
 The fruit has a strong tropical flavor — similar to bananas, pineapples, or mangoes!

-Ripe pawpaws have a very short shelf life: about 3-5 days.
+Ripe pawpaw fruits have a very short shelf life: about 3-5 days.
 This has made it impossible for pawpaws to be sold in most grocery stores, since they can’t be transported to market quickly enough.
 Growing pawpaws in your backyard is the best way for you to enjoy this fruit.

-You can begin harvesting pawpaws in mid August thru the first frost (generally early to mid October).
+Begin harvesting pawpaws in mid August through the first frost (generally early- to mid-October).
 Pawpaws are great to eat fresh off the tree, but they have a lot of uses in recipes as well!
 Because of their banana-like taste and texture, pawpaws make a good banana substitute for recipes like banana bread.
 They are healthy, too, with more protein, vitamin C, iron, niacin, calcium, phosphorous, zinc, magnesium, cooper, and manganese than apples, oranges, or bananas.

 Pingback: Tweets that mention All About Pawpaws | Growing with Stark Bro's -- Topsy.com